ELIXIR-IIB-training/website/_posts/2017-06-19-metagenomics-workshop-and-school-bari.md

 - Guy Cochrane (EBI, UK)
 - Carlotta De Filippo (IBIMET-CNR,IT)
 - Bruno Fosso (IBBE-CNR, IT)
-- Nills Peder Willansen (The Arctic University of Norway, NO)
+- Nills Peder Willassen (The Arctic University of Norway, NO)
 - Graziano Pesole (CNR-IBBE and University of Bari,IT)
 - Ernesto Picardi (University of Bari, IT)
 - Marc Rosello (EBI, UK)